 What we don’t: Not very weatherproof and no vents.

-Throwing it back to the ‘80s, the Roxy Rising High are a resort pant built for women that put a high value on style.
-Using a stretchy softshell fabric, they’re form-fitting all the way from the high waist to the cuffs, where you can add a flare—or not—with the integrated zipper.
-On the inside, Roxy's WarmFlight insulation and a brushed-back lining provides modest warmth, and an in-house DryFlight waterproof membrane does a decent job keeping moisture at bay.
+Throwing it back to the ‘80s, the Roxy Rising High is a resort pant built for women that puts a high value on style.
+Using a stretchy softshell fabric, it's form-fitting all the way from the high waist to the cuffs, where you can add a flare—or not—with the integrated zipper.
+On the inside, Roxy's WarmFlight insulation and a brushed-back lining provide modest warmth, and an in-house DryFlight waterproof membrane does a decent job keeping moisture at bay.
 Paired with a classy ski jacket (like the Obermeyer Tuscany II), you’re sure to make a statement in the lift lines, cruising the corduroy, and even après.

 See the Roxy Rising High